coredns/coredns/middleware/hosts/README.md

 hosts example.hosts
 ~~~

-Load example.hosts file and only serve example.org and example.net from it
+Load example.hosts file and only serve example.org and example.net from it and fall through to the
+next middleware if query doesn't match

 ~~~
-hosts example.hosts example.org example.net
+hosts example.hosts example.org example.net {
+    fallthrough
+}
 ~~~